marcoacquati/Advanced-programming-of-interactive-systems/README.md

 IntelliJ IDEA was used as the IDE.

-To run this code, you need to choose the suitable version of SDK (preferably Oracle OpenJDK 19).
+For the code to run properly, you need to choose the suitable version of SDK (preferably Oracle OpenJDK 19).

-Then in the src folder ......
+To run this project, go to the src/main/java/advUI.yugioh folder, then run Main.main()